 Any complaints about a grant process must be provided in writing.
-Any questions you have about grant decisions for this grant opportunity should be sent to everyone canpla y@planning.nsw.gov.au.
+Any questions you have about grant decisions for this grant opportunity should be sent to ombo.nsw.gov.au

 If you do not agree with the way the Department has handled your complaint, you may complain to the NSW Ombudsman.
 The Ombudsman will not usually look into a complaint unless the matter has first been raised directly with the relevant Department.
-Visit the NSW Ombudsman at ombo.nsw.gov.au
+Visit the NSW Ombudsman at